naojsoft/spot/doc/manual/findchart.rst

 Finding Chart
 +++++++++++++

-The finding chart plugin is used to view a sky survey image of a requested region of the sky.
-This plugin is also used in conjuction with ``Instrument FOV`` and should be opened first.
+The finding chart plugin is used to view a survey image of a requested region of the sky.
+This plugin is used in conjunction with :doc:`targetlist` and/or :doc:`telescopepos`.

 .. image:: figures/FindingChart.*

+Image contains data from the WISE 3.4 :math:`\mu`\ m survey.
+(`Wright et al (2010)`_, `Mainzer et al (2011)`_)

 ======================================
 Display an image of a specified region
 ======================================

-The center coordinates of the image can be set by entering the RA, DEC, and Equinox under "Pointing".
-The RA and DEC can be specified as decimal values (in which case they are interpreted as degrees) or sexigesimal notation (HH:MM:SS.SSS for RA, DD:MM:SS.SS for DEC).
-Equinoxcan be specified as e.g. J2000 or 2000.0.

-.. note:: SPOT can also read targets from CSV files in "SOSS notation".
-          See the section below on loading targets from an OPE file.
+The center coordinates of the image can be set either from a target from the :doc:`targetlist` or from the telescope position.
+To set the coordinates from the target list, select and then double left-click a target from the list and the coordinates under "Pointing" will be automatically filled out.
+Alternatively, the coordinates can be set from the current telescope pointing by checking the checkbox by "Follow telescope" (requires the :doc:`telescopepos` plugin).
+Checking the "Lock Target" checkbox will prevent the coordinates from changing until the box is unchecked.

 The image source can be selected from a list of optical, ultraviolet,
 infrared, and radio sky surveys.
-The image will be a square with the height and width set by the ``Size (arcmin)`` selection.
-Once the RA, DEC, and Equinox have been selected, the ``Find Image`` button will search for the requested survey image and will display it in the ``WS1_FIND`` window.
-The ``Create Blank`` button will create an blank image.
+The image will be a square with the height and width set by the "Size (arcmin)" selection.
+Once the RA, DEC, and Equinox have been selected, the "Find Image" button will search for the requested survey image and will display it in the "wsname_FIND" window.
+The "Create Blank" button will create a blank image.

 .. note::   Images will fail to load if the pointing position is outside
             the surveyed regions.
 Details about each of the surveys including